 Others, on the other hand, adopt a hybrid strategy.
 Microsoft Sculpt is an excellent example because it has enough horizontal DNA to feel familiar in your palm and enough pitch to reduce the strain on your forearms.

 How We Tested Ergonomic mouse

 CR evaluated eight popular models to assist you in selecting the best option.
-Dana Keester, the human-factors specialist on the Consumer Reports consumer experience and usability research team, photographed them in a test subject’s hand and analyzed the photographs to determine how the mouse affected the subject’s wrist and arm posture.
+Dana Keester, the human factors specialist on the Consumer Reports consumer experience and usability research team, photographed them in a test subject’s hand and analyzed the photographs to determine how the mouse affected the subject’s wrist and arm posture.

 She measured the test subject’s accuracy (hits/clicks) and efficiency (hits/targets displayed) throughout multiple trials to determine the required learning curve for mastering each mouse.

 What did we discover?
 To acquire an excellent ergonomic mouse, you need not invest much cash.
-You can purchase an ergonomic mouse for $17 that is just as effective as one that costs $100.
+You can purchase an ergonomic mouse for $17 which is just as effective as one that costs $100.
 It may lack amenities such as wireless connectivity, but it will alleviate the strain on your muscles and tendons.

 Remember that most models are only designed for right-handed people if you are left-handed.
 Several left-handed options are highlighted in the following reviews.

 What to consider when selecting an ergonomic mouse?